AramKoorn/TenBagger/README.md

 - Algorand

 ## Tasks
+- [ ] Use Panel/column view for company overview
+  - [ ] red/green if above or below fair value
 - [ ] track portfolio over time using postgres as backend
 - [ ] GAK
 - [x] Portfolio properties